 Located on the east side of the Underpass Park is a fairly recent new mid-rise neighbourhood called River City, which comprise a collection of stark black and white architectural cubes that nod to the area's industrial past while providing affordable rental and condominium housing.

-Check out our recently one-bedroom soft loft listing in River City that sold for $446,000: Concrete ‘N Cool In River City, Corktown.
+Check out our recently sold one-bedroom soft loft listing in River City that sold for $446,000: Concrete ‘N Cool In River City, Corktown.

 Thanks for reading!